kosa215/DIY-Saab-9-3-Tachometer/README.md

 # DIY Saab 9-3 Tachometer

 ## Motivation
 A few months after buying my first manual transmission [vehicle](/images/saab_exterior.jpg), I was having a lot of fun with it but found myself with a problem I wanted to solve.
-At the same time, I knew the project would involve learning more about CAN-networking, Raspberry Pi, and bluetooth communication.
+I ended up learning a lot about CAN-networking, Raspberry Pi, and bluetooth communication.

 Below is the what the information panel looks like on the car before modification.
-It's pretty basic - tachometer on the left, spedometer in the middle, some other gauges on the right, text display on the bottom, and some lights throughout.
+It's pretty basic - tachometer on the left, spedometer in the middle, some other gauges on the right, text display on the bottom, and some indicator lights throughout.

 ![Sometimes shit happens.](/images/saab_dash.jpg)

+## Big Picture Idea
 Occasionally while driving I would find myself wondering what gear I was in, especially if I hadn't recently changed gears.
 Yes, I could just remember.
 Yes, I could compare RPMs to vehicle speed in my head.
 Yes, I could look at the shifter and try to tell whether it was in 4th, or slightly to the right in 6th.
 But none of those solutions would let me tinker with my big boy toys.

-So I decided I would make my own digital tachometer, that also displays what gear you are in.
+So I set out to install a screen in my car that would show me what gear I am in.
+In each gear (1-6), when the gear is engaged there is a constant and unique ratio of engine RPM to vehicle speed (occasionally the ratio changes slightly due to a few factors but 99% of the time it will be consistent).
+By accessing the OBDII port, I can probably get instantaneous readings for the engine RPM and for the vehicle speed, so once I build everything I should be able to instantaneously estimate what gear I'm in.
+Since I need RPMs as part of the calculation for gear, I'll go ahead and throw in a digital tachometer to fill up the screen and make it look cooler.

-# Materials Used
+## Materials Used
 [Raspberry Pi 3](https://www.amazon.com/gp/product/B01MT4EA4D/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 [3.5 inch Touch Screen with Case](https://www.amazon.com/gp/product/B07N38B86S/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1)
 [Power Cable](https://www.amazon.com/gp/product/B01N336XEU/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)